Frequently asked questions

 Kopenhagen Classic weighs app.
 2 kgs more than the Fusion / Arrow Classic

-What are the differences between the Urban Chic ladies and the Kopenhagen Fusion Ladies?
+What are the differences between the Urban Chic ladies and the Kopenhagen Classic/ Fusion Ladies?

 Here are the main differences:

-- Kopenhagen Fusion has drum brakes built-in for low maintenance
+- Kopenhagen Classic / Fusion has a built-in hub drum brake for low maintenance

 - Urban chic has limited colours available (4 colours)

-- Urban Chic has 47 mm wide semi-balloon tires for extra suspension and added comfort
+- Urban Chic / Kopenhagen Classic has 50 mm wide semi-balloon tires for extra suspension and added comfort

 - Kopenhagen Fusion has 37 mm wide tires for added agility and a more sporty ride